 export default App;

-• Imports React and the useState hook, which allows for managing component state.
+useStatehook, which allows for managing component state. - Imports a custom

-• Returns JSX code representing the user interface, including a title and two TextareaField components for “Description” and “Short Description.”
-These components receive props for their labels, values, and onChange handlers.
+TextareaFieldcomponents for “Description” and “Short Description.”
+These components receive props for their labels, values, and onChange handlers. - Exports the